 - the factual basis underlying the opinion is so trivial that the opinion formed is dangerous to rely on and likely to result in error; or

-- the facts upon which the opinion was based were misapprehended.
+- the facts upon which the opinion was based were misapprehended.17

 If an applicant does provide information that leads a decision maker to believe one of these might be relevant to their application, the decision maker should consider the matter carefully and consult the author of the report or other experts as appropriate.

-Even if a decision maker was satisfied that the expert opinion was incorrect or misleading, the form of amendment would generally not involve removing the original report (or any part of it) from the file.
+Even if a decision maker was satisfied that the expert opinion was incorrect or misleading, the discretion still exists to refuse to amend the information (see above).
+If the decision maker decided to amend the opinion, the form of amendment would generally not involve removing the original report (or any part of it) from the file.
 The amendment could be made by way of:

 - cross-referencing to another more reliable report